TheJNXx/PlayStation-Covers/README.md

 # PlayStation Covers

-This is just a mirror for the urls of the PlayStation covers thanks to [xlenore](https://github.com/xlenore) all rights go to that person
+This is just a mirror for the urls of the PlayStation covers thanks to [xlenore](https://github.com/xlenore)

+All rights go to that person!!

 Also works on [Duckstation](https://duckstation.org) and [NetherSX2](https://github.com/Trixarian/NetherSX2-classic) Android